Volunteer Opportunities for Undergraduate Students (see below on certificates)

-Volunteering with the Oral English Proficiency Program (OEPP) is a great way to volunteer on campus, meet people from different cultures, help international graduate students become effective classroom instructors and earn a certificate of appreciation.
+Volunteering with the Oral English Proficiency Program (OEPP) is a great way to volunteer on campus, meet people from different cultures, help international graduate students become effective classroom instructors and earn a Intercultural Communication Partner Certificate.

 Volunteer opportunities include classroom presentations, conversation activities and roundtable discussion groups.

-When registering, please use Mozilla Firefox or Google Chrome.
+When registering, please use Mozilla Firefox or Edge.
 Do Not use Internet Explorer as your web browser!

 Please make sure you put the class & instructor or organization in which you will receive extra credit.
 If you are not getting extra credit, please put "Personal Interest" in the organization field.